What is Pancreatitis & How Does it Affect Dogs?

 - High blood levels of triglycerides (a type of fat)

-- Too much adrenal gland function (a condition called hyperadrenocorticism).
+- Overproduction of cortisol in the adrenal glands (a condition called hyperadrenocorticism).

 And while pancreatitis can occur in any breed, Theresa Entriken, DVM, a veterinary consultant based in Leawood, Kan., says miniature schnauzers may be more prone to the disease than other breeds because of a hereditary condition that leads to high blood triglyceride concentrations.